 What is the difference between a plastic surgeon and a cosmetic surgeon, and is one better than the other?

-A cosmetic surgeon is a general term that describes any type of doctor who performs an appearance altering surgery; for example a dentist can be called a cosmetic surgeon and so can a dermatologist.
+A cosmetic surgeon is a general term that describes any type of doctor who performs an appearance-altering surgery; for example, a dentist can be called a cosmetic surgeon and so can a dermatologist.
 Alternatively, a licensed plastic surgeon is a board-certified practitioner of reconstructive surgery.
 The difference between a cosmetic surgeon, then, and a plastic surgeon is like then the difference between a generalist and a specialist.
 Plastic surgeons have more hands-on experience regarding all surgeries.
-Dr. Russo’s extensive training sets him apart from cosmetic surgeons.
-He is board certified and licensed to perform any aesthetic procedure.
+Boston plastic surgeon Dr. Russo has extensive training sets him apart from cosmetic surgeons.
+He is board-certified and licensed to perform any aesthetic procedure.
 Why not put yourself in the most competent physician’s hands?

 Why don’t you use computer imaging?

 Computer imaging seems like a glamorous way to explore the end result of plastic surgery.
 However, the reality of computer images like these is that they are far less useful than they are enticing.
 The computer images that are generated this way can be very misleading; the computer doesn’t take a lot of medical details into accounts, such as the various differences between skin types and textures, or the effects of a patient’s medical history on his or her surgery.
 Because everyone is unique, computer imaging can only approximate the general idea of the results of surgical procedures.
 Instead, Dr. Russo Boston plastic surgoen, invites all his potential clients to pursue samples of his work on previous patients.
 What better way to judge the outcome of your own procedure than to see the doctor’s similar work on other patients?